-Author of over 29 traditionally-published books for children and young adults, Margo Sorenson taught English and speech and debate at Harbor Day School in Orange County, where she also served as chair of the English Department.
+Author of over 30 traditionally-published books for children and young adults, Margo Sorenson taught English and speech and debate at Harbor Day School in Orange County, where she also served as chair of the English Department.
 Having retired from the classroom, Mrs. Sorenson is now a full-time writer of books for young readers in elementary, middle school, and high school.
 She has won recognition and awards from numerous groups including the American Library Association and the School Library Journal, and has been a finalist for the Young Adult Minnesota Book Award.
 Her books have been adopted by Minneapolis Public Schools and the State of California.
 Fight in the Fields: Cesar Chavez, published in 1998, is recommended by the U.S. Department of Education as an educational resource for teaching about Chavez.
 The internationally-known Kerlan Children's Literature Research Collection at the University of Minnesota has invited Mrs. Sorenson to donate and archive her working papers..
 A frequent speaker at schools, libraries, and community groups across the country, Mrs. Sorenson is delighted to talk with students about the love of reading and writing, and she is a frequent Skyper with classrooms all over the world.
-Her most recent picture book, SPAGHETTI SMILES, was published in 2014, and her young adult/crossover adult novel, SECRETS IN TRANLSATION, which takes place in Italy, will be published in October, 2018.
+Her most recent picture book, SPAGHETTI SMILES, was published in 2014, and her young adult/crossover adult novel, SECRETS IN TRANLSATION, which takes place in Italy, was published in October, 2018.
 Forthcoming picture books in 2020 are LITTLE CALABASH (Island Heritage) and CALVIN GETS THE LAST WORD (Tilbury House), which was featured in the New York Times as a great pick for "Books About Words."